AdaLam7/Grants-Program/applications/DotPay.md

 ## Development Status

-we have developed the webhook event processing module
+We have developed the webhook event processing module.

 ## Future Plans